-Now, in the end, this is just a number, but when you peal back the layers of what your net worth is made up of … that's when you feel the real financial independence.
-Perhaps no debt, no mortgage, income producing assets and a healthy retirement savings.
+Now, in the end, this is just a number, but when you peel back the layers of what your net worth is made up of … that's when you feel the real financial independence.
+Perhaps no debt, no mortgage, income-producing assets, and healthy retirement savings.
 Talk about less financial stress!

 When you feel financially comfortable enough to slow down with traditional employment and maybe work 20-30 hours per week instead of the full grind of 40-50 hours, you are experiencing semi-retirement.

 You can realize this stage by reducing your expenses enough where you don't need as much to live.
 Or perhaps you've developed enough passive (or happy active) income sources to cover your “needs” (housing, food, transportation, utilities) but you still want to do some work to cover the “wants”.

 Having the ability to open up more of your week to relaxation and healthy living can do wonders for you and your family.